 After going through the process myself, I’m a huge advocate for majoring in something that’s geared towards your passions.
 When I changed my major from Biology to Sociology, those close to me were a bit skeptical.
 “What do you plan to do with that?”
 I confidently said, “I’m still working towards medical school, but I’m going to enjoy the journey”.
 This post is for those who think they want to major in Sociology but aren’t sure what they would want to do with it.
 It’s also for those who don’t know what they’re planning to major in at all.

-Simply put, Sociology is the study of society.
+Simply put, sociology is the study of society.
 Sociology seeks to explain and understand human behavior.
 As a Sociology major, you will learn about particular groups (families, sexualities, etc.) or institutions and nations.

-“What do you plan to do with it?”
+What do you plan to do with it?

 I wrote about this here, but for the sake of this post, I’m going to elaborate a little more.
 I’m interested in the inequities of health care.
 Not so much of simply knowing that they exist and they oppress folks who are already marginalized as is, but I want to know the “why?”.
 My university offers courses on the Sociology of Mental Disorders, Medical Sociology, and Health Care as it relates to African Americans.
 My goal is to learn as much as possible so I can make some type of change in those fields.

-“What other careers can Sociology majors pursue?”
+What other careers can sociology majors pursue?

-The subject is so versatile, the possibilities are endless.
+The field is so versatile, the possibilities are endless.
+Here are a few:

 - Substance Abuse Education

 Here are some other resources as well: